phoracek/kubetron/README.md

 # install plugin
 ./hack/install-addon

-# check if admission and deviceplugins are running and ready
+# check if admission hooks and deviceplugins are running and ready
 ./hack/kubectl get ds --namespace kubetron

 # prepare bridges for physical network green on nodes